 Here's an example:

 You have subscribed to two APIs and invoked them successfully.
 Let's block one subscription and see the outcome.

-- Sign back into the API Publisher.
+- Sign back in to the API Publisher and click Manage Subscriptions.

 Note that the Block link immediately turns to Unblock, allowing you to activate the subscription back at any time.